|Name||Solid Waste-Resource Management Regulations made under Section 102 of the Environment Act (Div. 1, Part 2: Beverage Container Programs) |

 |Complementary Recycling Programs||

-100% of population have access to multi-material curbside recycling.
+100% of the population has access to multi-material curbside recycling.
 More than 90% have access to curbside organic collection.
-100% than have access to depots.
+100% have access to depots.

-This stable, entrenched, half-back deposit system for "all" beverage containers is run by Divert NS a non-profit organization.
 The 78 privately owned Enviro Depots are required by law to refund without discounting and to take back all program beverage containers.
 Divert NS keeps the unredeemed deposits.
-Depots are licensed by the RRFB, with most operators being small, independent business people.
+Depots are licensed by the Resource Recovery Fund Board (RRFB), with most operators being small, independent businesses.

 Under Nova Scotia's half-back system, deposits are paid on all program containers and half is refunded.
 The province has been divided into seven regions, run by regional coordinators, to facilitate recycling efforts.
-Landfill disposal bans exist on all materials that go through the "universal depot" system as well as steel/tin/glass food containers, waste paint, selected plastics, anti-freeze, used tires and compostable organic material
+Landfill disposal bans exist on all materials that go through the "universal depot" system.